What is Maternal Depression?

 Prevalence of Maternal Depression

-Survey data collected from new mothers between 2004-2008 through the CDC's Pregnancy Risk Assessment Monitoring Systems (PRAMS) indicate that approximately 14.5% of women reported symptoms of postpartum depression within three months after the birth of a child (CDC 2011).
-Data were collected in 22 states, with the highest prevalence (21.3%) reported in Tennessee and the lowest (9.8%) reported in Minnesota.
-In New York State, 12.7% of mothers reported symptoms of postpartum depression.
-2011 NYS PRAMS data showed 3.1% of women reported feeling sad, 1.3% reported feeling hopeless, and 5% reported feeling slowed down – all in the months after childbirth.
-Note that the questions for the two surveys were different, and so data cannot be compared
+Survey data collected in 2022 from new mothers through the CDC's Pregnancy Risk Assessment Monitoring Systems (PRAMS) indicate that approximately 12.7% of women reported symptoms of postpartum depression within three months after the birth of a child (CDC 2025).
+Data were collected in 28 states and 3 territories, with the highest prevalences (23.2%, 17.7%, 17.6%) in Northern Mariana Islands, Puerto Rico, and Kentucky respectively and the lowest (8.0%) reported in Rhode Island.
+In New York State, 11.9% of mothers reported symptoms of postpartum depression after giving birth, 11.5% in New York City and 12.4% in New York State excluding New York City.

 Depression among Fathers

 Just as a new baby can introduce factors that contribute to maternal depression, the same can apply to new fathers.
-Paternal depression, though not as frequently investigated as maternal depression, occurs in approximately 4.8 to 13%t of new fathers within the first 12 months after delivery.
-By the time the child is 12 years old, 21% of fathers will have experienced one or more episodes of depression.
-Symptoms include: higher levels of irritability, frustration and anger; isolation from family and friends; impulsiveness and risk taking;, lack of concentration and motivation; and, loss of interest in work, hobbies and sex.
-Factors that contribute to paternal depression include: a partner with maternal depression, younger age, lower education and income.
+Paternal depression, though not as frequently investigated as maternal depression, occurs in approximately 1 in 10 fathers within the first 12 months after delivery, with the peak of onset depression in fathers occuring between 3-6 months following delivery.
+Symptoms include: higher levels of irritability, frustration and anger; isolation from family and friends; impulsiveness and risk taking; lack of concentration and motivation; and, loss of interest in work, hobbies and sex.
+Factors that contribute to paternal depression include: a partner with maternal depression, unwanted/un-intended pregnancy, personal or family history of depression or other mental illness.
 Like maternal depression, paternal depression can have negative impacts on the partner and children.
 Fathers suffering from paternal depression are more likely to have unhappy relationships with their partners, and are more critical and negative towards their partners.
 As with maternal depression, paternal depression, independent of the mother's mood, negatively affects the child's development.

 Risk Factors for Maternal Depression